Adam Lind: Boston Red Sox

 On June 2, 2018, Lind signed a minor league contract with the Boston Red Sox.
 In 46 games with the Triple-A Pawtucket Red Sox, he batted .216 with eight home runs and 32 RBI.
 The Red Sox released Lind on August 1.

 Coaching career

 On February 5, 2024, the Philadelphia Phillies hired Lind to serve as the hitting coach for their Single-A affiliate, the Jersey Shore BlueClaws.
 On February 7, 2025, Lind was announced as the hitting coach for Philadelphia's Triple-A affiliate, the Lehigh Valley IronPigs.
+He returned to the IronPigs in 2026.

 Personal life

-Lind is Catholic.
-His wife, Lakeyshia Bertie, is originally from Richmond Hill, Ontario; the couple met while Lind was playing for the Blue Jays in 2007, and they were married in a Catholic ceremony on November 13, 2010, in Toronto.
-She gave birth to their first daughter in September 2011.
-A son, their second child, was born on April 25, 2013.
-His nickname is "Adam Bomb."
+Lind's wife is originally from Richmond Hill, Ontario.
+They met while Lind was playing for the Blue Jays in 2007, and they were married in a Catholic ceremony on November 13, 2010, in Toronto.
+She gave birth to their first child in September 2011.
+Their second child was born on April 25, 2013.

+Lind's nickname is "Adam Bomb."
+He has an older sister.